MethodsAndPractices/vsteam/.docs/synopsis/Remove-VSTeamWorkItemTag.md

-Update a work item tag
+Removes a work item tag